What is an RESP?

 The lifetime contribution limit is also something to keep in mind if there are more than one RESP accounts opened for a child—for instance, if both the parents and grandparents open RESPs in the child’s name.

 RESP providers typically apply for the CESG grant automatically on your behalf.
-Many institutions notify the government of contributions only once a month, and it can take 6 to 8 weeks for the grant to be deposited in the RESP.
-However some RESP providers only apply for the grants once or twice a year.
+Many institutions notify the government of contributions only once a month, and it can take six to eight weeks for the grant to be deposited in the RESP.
+However, some RESP providers only apply for the grants once or twice a year.
 Make sure to ask your provider how often the grants will be deposited.

-RESPs can hold all the same investments as an RRSP or TFSA, such as cash, stocks, bonds, GICs, and mutual funds, not to mention foreign investments.
+RESPs can hold all the same investments as an RRSP or TFSA, such as cash, stocks, bonds, GICs and mutual funds, not to mention foreign investments.
 But there are strategies to consider.
-In the child’s early years you might look at taking more risks with a higher share of the portfolio in equities.
+In the child’s early years, you might look at taking more risks with a higher share of the portfolio in equities.
 A low-cost mutual fund or ETF would help with that.
 Then as your child ages and gets closer to needing the money, lower the RESP’s exposure to equities.
-A laddered GIC is also worth looking at, especially when rates are starting to rise.
+A laddered GIC rates are also worth looking at, especially when rates are starting to rise.
 Above all, keep it simple.